Persistent Cost of Lipschitz Maps: Introduction

 From a purely algebraic perspective, as we range over all possible persistence module homomorphisms $F\bu:V\bu\to W\bu$, the infimum of the associated persistent cost attains the interleaving distance between the given modules.
 However, our interest lies in geometrically defined persistence homomorphisms, i.e. those induced by $1$-Lipschitz maps between the underlying spaces via the homology of their Vietoris-Rips filtrations.
 In this geometric context, we provide an example of two finite metric spaces that yield identical persistence diagrams while any 1-Lipschitz map is bounded away from zero in its associated persistent cost.

-A prior concern is the stability of kernel and cokernel persistence modules which was addressed in \cite{cohen2009persistent}.
-We provide a self-contained exposition of this fact that was claimed without proof.
-In doing so, we introduce a Gromov-Hausdorff type distance between maps $f:X\to Y$, $f':X'\to Y'$, of compact metric spaces that may be of independent interest.
+A related issue concerns the stability of kernel and cokernel persistence modules, which was claimed without proof in \cite{cohen2009persistent} as a corollary of the machinery developed in \cite{cohen2005stability}.
+We provide here a self-contained exposition of this fact introducing a Gromov-Hausdorff type distance for maps $f:X\to Y$, $f':X'\to Y'$, between compact metric spaces, that may be of independent interest.

-Our results are developed within the framework of point-wise finite dimensional persistence modules and finite metric spaces, and naturally extended to q-tame modules that arrise from compact metric spaces.

 The paper is organized as follows.
-A first section provides a self-contained exposition of the algebraic notions regarding persistence theory.
-We then move on to the geometric of spaces, maps and distances.
-The last two subsection are focused on our contributed results on metric upper bounds for the cost, Theorem \ref{thm main 1 - metric bound} and stability, Theorem \ref{thm main 2 - stability}.
+A first section provides a minimal exposition of the algebraic notions that allow us to define the persistent cost and prove the first inequality above, Theorem \ref{thm lower bound}.
+We then move on to the geometry of spaces and maps, in order to establish the metric upper bound on Theorem \ref{thm main 1 - metric bound} and stability on Theorem \ref{thm main 2 - stability}.